What are OKLCH colors?

 Gamut

 Gamut is a playing field where the model lives and defines what colors are possible.
-Common gamuts include sRGB (the web default) and Display-P3 (used on modern devices).
+Common gamuts include sRGB, the web default, and Display-P3 which is used on modern devices.

 There is a lot more nuance when you get into color spaces.
 They don’t just define a gamut, but also things like the white point and transfer function.
 I decided to leave those out for the sake of keeping the article simple.